Gluten free Thanksgiving recipes

-From sides to desserts, these naturally gluten free recipes for Thanksgiving will entice any eater, whether or not she or he can eat gluten.
+2020 update.
+From side dishes to appetizers to desserts, these gluten free Thanksgiving recipes will entice any eater, whether or not she or he can eat gluten.
 In fact, these are some of our very favorite holiday recipes, and, drum-roll please (!), most of them can be prepped ahead.
-But don’t wait until November to make them!
-Each one of these recipes are just as delicious on a weeknight table as they are on a holiday spread.
+But don't wait until November to make them.
+These recipes are just as delicious on a weeknight table as they are on a holiday spread.